Kazoo

-The kazoo is an American musical instrument that adds a "buzzing" timbral quality to a player's voice when the player vocalizes into it.
-It is a type of mirliton (which itself is a membranophone), one of a class of instruments which modifies its player's voice by way of a vibrating membrane of goldbeater's skin or material with similar characteristics.
+The kazoo is a musical instrument that adds a buzzing timbral quality to a player's voice when the player vocalizes into it.
+It is a type of mirliton (itself a membranophone), one of a class of instruments that modify the player's voice by way of a vibrating membrane of goldbeater's skin or material with similar characteristics.
+There is a smaller version of the kazoo, known as a humazoo.

-Similar hide-covered vibrating and voice-changing instruments have been used in Africa for hundreds of years.

 Playing

-A kazoo player hums, rather than blows, into the bigger and flattened side of the instrument.
+A kazoo player hums, rather than blows, into the wider and flattened side of the instrument.
 The oscillating air pressure of the hum makes the kazoo's membrane vibrate.
 The resulting sound varies in pitch and loudness with the player's humming.
-Players can produce different sounds by singing specific syllables such as doo, too, who, rrrrr or brrr into the kazoo.
+Players can produce different sounds by singing specific syllables such as doo, too, who, or vrrrr into the kazoo.